securityfirst/tent-content/contents_en/operations/evacuation/advanced/deciding-to-evacuate.md

 ### Delay is a high-risk strategy

 *	It may become impossible to leave.
 *	A serious security incident may force you to leave, making return harder.

+## Self-evacuation

+*	If you are in a remote area or are isolated during a crisis, use your judgement and evacuate if your safety is threatened.

+*	Communicate with your team or outside support.